sam-w-yellin/volatile-int-blog/content/posts/dependency-inversion-c.md

 {{< /highlight >}}

 ### Implementing Two Concrete Loggers
 Now, we create two low-level implementations of the high-level logger interface.
-Note how they depend on the logger *interface*.
-Depending on a logger does **not** imply depending on a concrete transport.
+Note how they depend on the logger interface.
+You'll see in a minute that components which do logging do not directly utilize either of these concrete implementations.

 #### stdout Logger
 {{< highlight c >}}